FrenchKit/FastlaneClassroom/README.md

 # fastlane: from Zero to Hero

-This repository contains all the resources needed to attend the “fastlane from Zero to Hero” classroom at [FrenchKit 2017](http://frenchkit.fr).
+This repository contains all the resources needed to attend the “fastlane from Zero to Hero” classroom at [FrenchKit 2017](http://frenchkit.fr) on 09/23.

+The slides displayed during this classroom are [available on SpeakerDeck](https://speakerdeck.com/juli1quere/fastlane-from-0-to-hero).

 ## Requirement